garraflavatra/rolens/README.md

 ### Compiling from source

+If you have Node.js installed, just download the source from GitHub, and run `./build.js`.
+The install script will check that dependencies are present and build Rolens for you.

-Please refer to [the documentation](https://garraflavatra.github.io/rolens/installation/) for detailed compilation instructions.
+If you want to build it yourself, please refer to [the documentation](https://garraflavatra.github.io/rolens/installation/) for detailed compilation instructions.

 ## User guide